-Three MCS students went to Carlton College this past Saturday to participate in the annual ACM Programming Contest.
+Six MCS students went to Carlton College on Saturday November 8 to participate in the annual ACM Programming Contest.
 The contest originally started at Texas A & M in 1970.
 It spread through North America and has branches and chapters throughout the world.
-“The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test […]
+“The contest fosters creativity, teamwork, and innovation in building new […]

 President Bergman announced on Monday that the Faculty Service Award for 2014 will be given to Dr. Max Hailperin, Professor of Mathematics and Computer Science.
 Please join the College community for the award ceremony on Founders Day, Friday, Oct.
 31, at 10 a.m. in Christ Chapel.
 The College will recognize the contributions of Max and […]

 2014 graduate, David Blomker, placed 2nd at the 2014 Undergraduate Statistics Project Competition.
 David received his recognition for work he had done in his Applied Statistics class.
 He was one of three winners that were selected from a pool that included submissions from Colleges and Universities from all over the country, including Northern Kentucky University and […]